Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 Deck Paints

-Exterior paint is different from interior paint, so please leave that extra can of paint from when you painted your living room in the garage.
+Exterior paint isn’t the same as interior paint, so please leave that unused, extra can of living room paint in the garage.

-Exterior paints used on decks are designed to handle horizontal and high-traffic surfaces as well as exposure to outdoor elements.
-Deck paint is water resistant and some deck paints are made with ‘non-slip’ additives.
+Exterior paints used on decks are designed to handle both horizontal, high-traffic surfaces and exposure to outdoor elements.
+Deck paint is water-resistant, and some are made with ‘non-slip’ additives to ensure sure-footing no matter what the elements bring.

-Deck paints can be oil-based or water-based.
-This difference is the type of solvent used.
-Solvent is the liquid component of the paint that evaporates when the paint dries.
-Oil-based paints use a mineral solvent.
-Water-based paints, like latex or acrylic, use water as the solvent.
+Deck paints can be oil-based or water-based, depending on the type of solvent used.
+The solvent is the liquid component of the paint that evaporates when the paint dries.
+Oil-based paints use a mineral solvent, while water-based paints, like latex or acrylic, use water as the solvent.

 A painted deck can typically last 5–10 years before it needs to be repainted.

 One disadvantage of oil-based paint is that it is very hydrophobic, so water may eventually become trapped in the wood and cause a bubbled surface.
-Oil-based paint is the easier option regarding application but removal is more difficult.
+Oil-based paint is the easier option when it comes to application, but removal is more difficult.

-It is easier to remove than oil-based paint, but if you lack the skills of a professional painter it can be harder to evenly apply, causing streaks and unevenness.
-Latex paint also comes in a wider variety of colors allowing you to have more options to choose from.
+It is easier to remove than oil-based paint, but if you lack the skills of a professional painter, latex paint can be harder to apply evenly, which may cause streaks and unevenness.
+Latex paint also comes in a wider variety of colors, allowing you to have more options to choose from.

-Acrylic paint should not be used on decks exposed to temperatures lower than 40 degrees Fahrenheit because low temperatures cause acrylic paint to become brittle and chip away.
+Acrylic paint should not be used on decks exposed to temperatures lower than 40 degrees Fahrenheit because low temperatures cause it to become brittle and chip away.

 Deck Stains

 If you prefer a more natural look on your wooden deck, stains provide a nice finish that accentuates the natural beauty and grain of the wood.
-Deck stains allow the wood to easily breathe while providing excellent protection against water, wear and tear, and humid climates.
+Deck stains allow the wood to breathe while providing excellent protection against:

 Deck stains, like deck paints, can be water-based or oil-based.
 Oil-based stains, like semi-transparent and transparent stains, are easier to apply but can require a new coat every other year.

-Water-based stains, like solid stains, last longer (3-5 years) but require more skill and precision during application.
+Water-based stains, like solid stains, last longer (3-5 years) but require more skill and precision during the application process.
 Be sure to contact a professional if you are unsure how to stain exterior wood.

-Solid stain reacts similarly to paint as it is fully pigmented and sits on top of the wood, but unlike paint, it is highly permeable and allows the wood to breathe.
+Solid stain reacts similarly to paint, as it is fully pigmented and sits on top of the wood.
+Unlike paint, however, it’s highly permeable and allows the wood to breathe.

-Because it sits on top of the grain it will hide imperfections and signs of aged wood better than transparent stains.
+Because it sits on top of the grain, it will hide imperfections and signs of aging wood better than transparent stains.
 Solid stains protect wood against mold and mildew better than semi-transparent/transparent stains.

 Solid stains offer more protection from the climate and UV exposure but are more prone to chipping.
-You can expect your solid stain to last approximately 3 to 5 years.
+You can expect your solid stain to last approximately 3–5 years.

-Semi-transparent deck stains have more pigment so they are less prone to fading and may need to be reapplied less frequently than transparent stains.
+They also are more highly pigmented, so they are less prone to fading and may need to be reapplied less frequently than transparent stains.

 is it better to paint or stain a deck